 So we absolutely have to have acid.

-And so when this bloating or this gassy stomach occurs, people look like they're about what, four to five months pregnant.
+And so when this bloating or this gassy stomach occurs, people look like they're about, what, four to five months pregnant.

-Um we've seen the look.
+We've seen the look.

 So what that means is the acid environment or the pH in the stomach isn't quite right.

-It really needs to be more like carbattery acid.
+It really needs to be more like car battery acid.

-And the stomach acid has gone more towards a neutral level, neutral level being seven, and it's probably more like a four or a five instead of level one.
+And it's probably more like a four or a five instead of level one.

 And at that level, what happens is yeast and bacteria grow in that environment.